Frost's sonnet reveals a noteworthy pattern.

 Perhaps we are not as docile as the those who keep their distance from God.
 Maybe we come at God by way of different approach as Captain Ahab in Moby Dick-with a spear in our hand, ready to accuse and destroy, for we have wrestled with the cruelty that we have experienced or that close loved ones have experienced.
 Like Ahab in Moby Dick or Captain Dan in Forrest Gump, we may have lost limbs, physically or emotionally.
 Or in observing the horrors of nature, we forget the unexplainable wonder and desire for goodness and order in things both great and small.

 Right on the heels of the distant god of Deism, is the assumption of a malevolent Designer.
 In this interpretation of nature God is the ultimate stoic fiend, who “steered the white moth thither” and cared not for it’s snuffed out life, who employed a “design of darkness to appall.”
 Hence, Dawkins, the infamous atheist, would be justified in his conclusion that any idea of a personal God could only be identified as a bully who sets arbitrary limits on human behavior.
-Or consider these words from a Facebook page entitled Malevolent Design: The death of a loving God"Through logic, you can see that the church concept of an all-loving heavenly father doesn’t hold water.
+Or consider these words from a Facebook page entitled Malevolent Design: The death of a loving God: "Through logic, you can see that the church concept of an all-loving heavenly father doesn’t hold water.
 If a divine Maker fashioned everything that exists, he designed breast cancer for women, childhood leukemia, cerebral palsy, leprosy, AIDS, Alzheimer’s disease, and Down’s syndrome.
 He mandated foxes to rip rabbits apart (bunnies emit a terrible shriek at that moment) and cheetahs to slaughter fawns.
 No human would be cruel enough to plan such horrors.
 If a supreme being did so, he’s a monster, not an all-merciful father," James Haught, (humanist agnostic, quoted from blog post).
 The presence of evil can drive a wedge for some into the very heart of the idea that there can be a God who brought a good world into being, and that He has good intentions.
 And those who give this argument often feel obliged to throw spears at the character of the God of the Bible, to literally "hunt" Him down and destroy any positive assertion that the Bible makes about God.
 Agnostic arguments like these are feeling Frost's question.

 But Frost reaches a little more into the possibility of paradox-can there be a designer when a wondrous world exists but with death and tragedy?
 Like Blake's famous poem, Tyger Tyger "Did he who make the Lamb make thee?"
 Is this the same God to soothe and to terrify?
 Frost reflects much more imaginatively than the agnostic.
 He cannot seem to get away from design, but he can't answer directly the question: Is it random or is it cruel, because I cannot as yet declare that it is all completely good?
 But Frost's spider web gives us a glimpse of a noteworthy pattern, hinting for us that we, in experience, distinguish between "good" and "evil."
 What if the fact that we can imagine a world without suffering, violence, disease or futility, leads us to a different kind of God than either distant or malevolent?